MedUnes/97/README.md

 ### [2- Apply Functional Programming Principles (Edward Garson)](#2) :+1: :+1:
 * Always fight for pure functions: functions which do not mutate data
-* OOP design patterns, principles and best practices (for instance TDD) try to reduce the number of **random** context were "weird" mutations might happen.
+* OOP design patterns, principles and best practices (for instance TDD) try to reduce the number of **random** context where "weird" mutations might happen.
 Functional programming radically solves this problem.

 ### [3- Ask, “What Would the User Do?”
 (You Are Not the User) (Giles Kolborne)](#3) :+1: